 Steps to Connect Concierge and Fabric Data Agent

 - Inherited from Plugin: If there is already a Metric Insights Data Source connecting to Power BI via OAuth, this data source can be reused for connecting Concierge to Microsoft Fabric.
 The Fabric Application used in that connection will need to have Power BI Service: Item.Execute.All delegated permission.
-For more information about that, check this documentation.
+More information about that can be found in this documentation.

 - User OAuth: Use this method to create a new connection to the Fabric Application used for the Fabric Data Agent(s).

-- Collect data and configure PowerBI account: Locate and copy data for MCP Server setup.
+- Collect connection information and configure PowerBI account: Locate and copy connection information for the MCP Server setup.

-- Set up the Metric Insights MCP Server for Fabric: Install and run the Metric Insights MCP Server for Fabric on a local machine or as a remote resource.
+- Set up the Metric Insights MCP Server for Fabric or set the native Fabric MCP Server: Install and run the MCP Server.

 - Configure Azure Fabric App: Register an App, request the required Permission, and, if using "User OAuth" for authentication, gather the credentials.

-- Configure an External Resource in Metric Insights: Set up Concierge to connect to the Fabric Data Agent.
+- Configure an External Resource in Metric Insights: Set up Concierge to connect to the Fabric Data Agent(s).